uiCA: Accurate Throughput Prediction of Basic Blocks on Recent Intel Microarchitectures: Experimental Evaluation

-For the second variant, we replace the port assignment algorithm described in \refsec{portAssignment} with one that randomly selects (with uniform probability) a port from among the ports that a \microop can use.
+For the second variant, we replace the port assignment algorithm that we reverse engineered (see \refsec{renamer}) with one that randomly selects (with uniform probability) a port from among the ports that a \microop can use.
 This is similar to the approach described in~\cite{Laukemann18}.
 For \bhiveu, this leads to an error that is almost five times as high, and for \bhivel, to an error that is more than 17 times as high.
-A main reason for the higher error in the second case is probably that taken branch instructions can only use port 6; with the random port algorithm there is more competition for port 6 from \microops which can also use other ports, and which would more frequently be scheduled on one of these other ports by the algorithm from \refsec{portAssignment}.
+A main reason for the higher error in the second case is probably that taken branch instructions can only use port~6; with the random port algorithm there is more competition for port~6 from \microops which can also use other ports, and which would more frequently be scheduled on one of these other ports by the actual hardware.